rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 ```

 <a id="appendix-b"></a>
-# Appendix B: changing definitions during expansion
+# Appendix B: varying definitions during expansion
 Here we discuss an important corner case involving the precise meaning of
 "resolving a macro invocation to a macro definition".
 We're going to explore
-the situation where an eager macro changes the definition of a macro, even
+the situation where an eager macro 'changes' the definition of a macro (by
-while there are invocations of that macro which are apparently eligible for
+adjusting and emitting an input definition), even while there are invocations
+of that macro which are apparently eligible for expansion.
+The takeaway is that
-expansion.
-The takeaway is that eager expansion is sensitive to expansion order
+eager expansion is sensitive to expansion order *outside of* eager macros
-*outside of* eager macros themselves.
+themselves.

 Warning: this section will contain long samples of intermediate macro expansion!